coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/ns-cloner-site-copier/readme.txt

 2. Cloning in progress.

 == Changelog ==

+= 4.4 - 2023.11.20 =
+* New: Updated the admin area for a more modern experience.
+* Enhancement: Code improvements.

 = 4.3.3 - 2023.08.23 =
 * Enhancement: Better loading of cloner core files for frontend